-The luncheon was quite a “henny affair,” she wrote home but not as bad as she was afraid.
+The luncheon was quite a “henny affair,” she wrote home, but not as bad as she had feared.

 She wrote home often, asking her mother to send hangers and other things they couldn’t buy–even needles to sew with.
-“Imagine an army moving in on Adel,” she wrote, “then you have an idea what Marfa is like.”
+“Imagine an army moving in on Adel”–which is the county seat of Dallas County, Iowa–she wrote, “then you have an idea what Marfa is like.”

-Doris wrote her brother Dale what she thought of Texas: “Well–take a lot of hot sun, hot sand, dust, sagebrush, a few mountains, tall lean men with western hots, tight pants, and high-heeled books, a lot of Mexicans and there you have it–from the eyes of an outsider. . . .
-But as for me, give me God’s Country.
-People who have never lived in Iowa have really missed something, if only the change of seasons–that’s enough.”
+Doris wrote her brother Dale what she thought of Texas: “Well–take a lot of hot sun, hot sand, dust, sagebrush, a few mountains, tall lean men with western hats, tight pants, and high-heeled boots, a lot of Mexicans and there you have it–from the eyes of an outsider. . . . ”

-A few weeks later, Warren and Doris moved to their “home” for the next year and a half –a room in the Church of Christ.
+A few weeks later, Warren and Doris found a home.
+For the next year and a half they lived in one room in the Church of Christ.

 Church of Christ

-Neals rented a small room in the front of the adobe church–$13 a month for room, water, lights, a bed, and two chairs.
+The Neals rented a small room in the front of the adobe church–$13 a month for room, water, lights, a bed, and two chairs.
 That’s all.
-The “bath” was so unhandy as it was at the opposite end of the church, but they so so thankful to find someone moving out so they’d have a cheaper place to live.
+The “bath” was unhandy since it was at the opposite end of the church, but they so so thankful to find someone moving out so they’d have a cheaper place to live.

 But with the war really ramping up in Europe and in the Pacific, the Air Corps tried to graduate as many pilots as they could.
 Warren worked long hours, especially when they had night-flying and cross-country trips.

-Doris wrote home for ration stamps her folks didn’t use, since Wilsons were tenant farmers and had plenty of food.
-Red stamps were for meat, butter, and cheese and didn’t last long at all.
+Doris wrote home for ration stamps her folks didn’t use, since they were tenant farmers and had plenty of food.
+Red stamps were for meat, butter, and cheese and didn’t last long.
 And they had expiration dates.
-She didn’t mention officers’ wives’ get togethers much after that.

 Doris wrote to her brother Dale, then in combat in New Guinea, that she was expecting a baby, and that he was the first person in the family she’d told.

-About the same time she learned that Dale was Missing in Action.
+A few days later, she learned that he was Missing in Action.

 Dale never got her message.
-It was returned to her, “Missing” written on it, still sealed.
+The small V-Mail was returned to her, “Missing in Action” written on it, still sealed.
 I was the first person, decades later, to open it.

 There’s no picture of Doris in the aqua gown.
-I saw the lovely formal only a couple of times when I was a child, among her keepsakes in the old farmhouse storeroom.
+As a child, I saw the lovely formal only a couple of times, among her keepsakes in the old farmhouse storeroom.
 I’d forgotten about it.

-But now it’s come to the keeper in the family, to wonder about.
+But now it’s been passed on to Doris’s first baby–who became the keeper of poignant family stories and treasures–to wonder about.
 Did she ever get to wear it again?